API documentation

 Step 7: Handling Errors#

-Refer to the Error Handling Guide for more details on troubleshooting common errors.
+Refer to the Error Handling Guide for detailed troubleshooting.

 Step 8: Next Steps#